 If you cannot access or send your resume/cover letter within 5 minutes of a phone conversation, you’re too slow!
 No more, “let me get home tonight and send you my updated resume from my desktop PC.”
 Your updated resume should be at your fingertips, ready to be sent any moment.
 While Google Drive is a favourite, there’s plenty of other cloud storage services like Dropbox, Box.com, and Microsoft’s OneDrive.

 If you’re wondering, “why does an accountant like me need to learn to code?,” then you’re falling behind.
 Kids in high school these days are learning to code, and learning how it can be applied to all fields.
 Automating tasks, data management, and rapid reporting will replace jobs, reduce headcount needs, and improve business decision support.
 Toronto is home to many coding bootcamps for SQL, and there are plenty of courses for learning VBA.

 Going back to #1, get on the Cloud!
 More and more clients are migrating to Cloud-based ERP/CRM systems and tools to work faster, smarter, and more collaboratively.
 Forget sharing an Excel file around the office and mixing up revisions and overwrites!
 Learn to use Sharepoint, Google Apps for Business, and Evernote.
 Attend trade shows and seminars to see what new tools are coming up that would make your day to day easier, and close out month end faster!

 4. Let your smartphone make you smart!

-Be organized, send emails with zero typos and mistakes, and the very least learn to turn off the ringer during an interview!
+Be organized, send emails with zero typos and mistakes, and at the very least, learn to turn off the ringer during an interview!
 If you fear your smartphone, what will you do when the workplace starts integrating work processes with smartphones beyond emails and calendars?
 Make it a promise to yourself to be more tech savvy this year.